 • Effect: Deploy a 5-second protective barrier in front of you.
 Blocks all incoming fire.

-• Advanced use: Don’t deploy it reactively when you’re already being shot at — deploy it before peeking a known sniper lane.
-It gives you one free peek without risk.
+• Advanced use: Don’t deploy it reactively when you’re already being shot at.
+Deploy it before peeking a known sniper lane.
+It gives you one free peek without risk — and in SNIPE, one free peek is often one free kill.

 Dash